flaat/COMBINEX/README.md

-# COMBINEX: A Unified Counterfactual ExplainerABC for Graph Neural Networks
+# Unified Counterfactual Explainer for Graph Neural Networks

 This repository provides a modular and configurable framework for generating counterfactual explanations in Graph Neural Networks (GNNs) using node feature and structural perturbations.